mechdragon23/gamba/README.md

 # gamba
-a collection of gambling games
+a simple collection of gambling games